Optimizing for Strategy Diversity in the Design of Video Games: Introduction

-\textbf{Optimization Theory and Parametric Programming}.
-Our work is closely related to parametric linear programming, which is the study of how optimal properties depend on parameterizations of the data.
+Our work is closely related to parametric linear programming, which is the study of how the optimal properties depend on the data parameterization.
 The study of parametric linear programming dates back to the work of \cite{saaty1954parametric}, \cite{mills1956marginal}, \cite{williams1963marginal}, and \cite{walkup1969lifting} in the 1950s and 1960s.
-In parametric programming, the objective is to understand the dependence of optimal solutions on one or more parameters; that is, on the entries of $A$, $b$, and $c$.
-Our work is novel in the sense that the objective is to understand the structure of the supports of optimal solutions by fixing $A$ and $c$ and having $b$ vary in $\R^m_{\geq 0}$.
+Parametric programming aims to understand the dependence of optimal solutions on one or more parameters; that is, on the entries of $A$, $b$, and $c$.
+In turn, our work is novel in the sense that our goal is to understand the structure of the supports of optimal solutions by fixing $A$ and $c$ and having $b$ vary in $\R^m_{\geq 0}$.
 To the best of our knowledge, this question has not previously been studied in the literature.

+We should also note that we are not the first to look at questions of ``diversity'' in the context of optimization.
+For a recent survey of the various notions of diversity optimization see \cite{parreno2021measuring}.
+To the best of our knowledge, our paper is the first to study the loadout problem as we have defined it.
+We are trying to design problems with diverse solutions, instead of searching for diverse optimal solutions of a given problem.

+There have been several studies on the interface of optimization and video games, \cite{turner2011or,guo2019economic,sheng2020incentivized}.
+Guo \textit{et al.} \cite{guo2019selling} study the impact of selling virtual currency on player’s gameplay behavior, game provider’s strategies, and social welfare.
+Another significant research direction concentrates on studying ``loot boxes'' in video games.
+Chen \textit{et al.} \cite{chen2020loot} study the design and pricing of loot boxes, while Ryan \textit{et al.} \cite{ryan2020selling} study the pricing and deployment of enhancements that increase the player's chance of completing the game.
+Chen \textit{et al.} \cite{chen2017eomm} and Huang \textit{et al.} \cite{huang2019level} study the problem of in-game matchmaking to maximize a player's engagement in a video game.